 Ask your doctor at your first clinic visit when you may return to work and resume sex.

 It is normal to have some pain at your incision.
 You may also have pain in your abdomen, chest, back or groin.
 The pain will decrease as the incision heals.
-You should take the pain medicine prescribed by your doctor.
-As time passes, you should need less pain medicine.
-You may then wish to use an over-the-counter pain medicine but talk to your doctor before starting this.
-It may interfere with other medicines you are taking.
-Do not drive while taking narcotic pain medicine.
+You should take pain medicine as prescribed and ask your provider what over-the-counter medicines are safe for you to take.
+Do not drive while taking opioid pain medicine.

 You may lose your appetite and even lose weight.
 Try to eat a healthy diet to help your body heal.
 You may want to eat small amounts of food several times a day instead of eating three large meals.

 You should also drink plenty of fluid.
 Dehydration can make you feel more tired and weak.
 Drink at least 8 to 10 eight-ounce glasses of fluid each day.
 Water and milk are good options.
 Limit the number of drinks with caffeine (soda, coffee) because they can dehydrate you.

 Eat less saturated fat.
 Eat less fatty meats, fried foods, butter and whole milk dairy products.
 Eat more fish, chicken, turkey and veal and less beef, lamb and pork.

 Limit eating organ meats (liver, kidneys, etc) to once a month.

 Use polyunsaturated oils, such as canola, safflower, soybean, sunflower, sesame and cottonseed oils.

 Eat sherbet or Italian ice instead of ice cream.